Sub-Cambrian peneplain: Extent

 In northwestern Finland the Ostrobothnian Plain is a continuation of the peneplain.
 To the east the Sub-Cambrian peneplain continues as an unconformity beneath the East European Platform.
 On a grand-scale the peneplain is not completely flat as it has been deformed.
 This deformation is an isostatic response to erosion and the load of Phanerozoic sediments that rests above much of the peneplain.
 The peneplain is characterized by a general lack of inselbergs.
 One exception to this is the island Blå Jungfrun in the Baltic Sea which is an ancient inselberg formed in Precambrian time and buried in sandstone after its formation.
 Blå Jungfrun remained buried until erosion of the East European Platform freed it in geologically recent times.
+Further southeast a series of buried inselbergs on top the peneplain have been identified through seismic reflection in Lithuania.

 Origin

 Interpretations of Jotnian sandstone imply that much of the Baltic Shield have had faint relief since the Mesoproterozoic, but no exhumed peneplain from this period has been preserved.
 The low relief terrain on which the Jotnian sandstone deposited was disturbed by the Sveconorwegian orogeny in western Sweden about 1,000 million years ago and then begun to erode again into a terrain of subdued relief.